twisted/twisted/docs/core/development/policy/coding-standard.rst

 #.
 Write a manpage and add it to the ``man`` folder of a subproject's ``doc`` folder.
    On Debian systems you can find a skeleton example of a manpage in ``/usr/share/doc/man-db/examples/manpage.example``.

-This will ensure your program will work correctly for users of Git, Windows releases and Debian packages.
+This will ensure that your program will have a proper ``console_scripts`` entry point, which ``setup.py`` will use to generate a console script which will work correctly for users of Git, Windows releases and Debian packages.

 Examples